astrolince/configs/README.md

 ## General guidelines and philosophy

-I'll try to keep this as simple as posible, following the KISS principle to increase mantainability and troubleshooting, and minimize unexpected behavior.
+I'll try to keep this as simple as posible to increase mantainability and troubleshooting, and minimize unexpected behavior.

 Also, if I can keep something in the userspace using flatpaks without affecting usability, I'll prefer that to reduce system clutterness and increase security.